dennyzhang/quantcodedenny.com/about/about.md

+---
+layout: default
+title: About QuantCodeDenny
+permalink: /about/
+---

 # About Us

 Hi, I'm Denny, an ML Infra Tech Lead with nearly 20 years of experience at a top Silicon Valley tech company.
 Welcome to **QuantCodeDenny**, where I share practical insights on building scalable AI systems and using tech for smarter investing.